EOSIO/spec-repo/esl_flexible_notify.md

 ```

 To define an event, declare a function with an `eosio::event` attribute.
 There is no receiver argument;
 events always go to `eosio.null`.
-The CDT will generate the function's body. e.g.:
+The CDT will generate the function's body.
+Event names which begin
+with "e." are reserved.

 ```c++
 [[eosio::event]] void gamestatus(name game, map<name, uint32_t> current_positions);